Alexander Zverev: United Cup

-Zverev started his 2023 season by representing Germany at the first edition of the United Cup.
-Germany was in Group C alongside the Czech Republic and the USA.
+Zverev has started his season every year since 2023 by participating in the United Cup.
+In 2023, Zverev and Team Germany were placed in Group C alongside the Czech Republic and the USA.
 Against the Czech Republic, he lost to Jiří Lehečka.
 The Czech Republic won the tie over Germany 3–2.
 Against the US, he lost to Taylor Fritz.
 The USA beat Germany 5–0.
-Germany failed to qualify for the knockout round and ended third in Group C. Seeded 12th at the Australian Open, he won his first match since June 2022 by beating lucky loser, Juan Pablo Varillas, in the first round in five sets.
-He was defeated in the second round by American and lucky loser, Michael Mmoh, in four sets.

-In 2024, Zverev returned to the United Cup in Sydney, Australia for the second consecutive year, leading Team Germany alongside Angelique Kerber.
+Germany failed to qualify for the knockout round and ended third in Group C. In 2024, Zverev returned to the United Cup in Sydney, Australia for the second consecutive year, leading Team Germany alongside Angelique Kerber.
 He won both of his singles matches in the round-robin stage, defeating Lorenzo Sonego of Italy and Adrian Mannarino of France both in three sets.
 He played both mixed doubles matches in both ties with Angelique Kerber, partnering for the first time since 2019, and won against Team Italy but not Team France.

 Despite this, Team Germany managed to qualify as the best runner-up team from all countries participating in Sydney, advancing to the quarterfinals against Greece.
 There, Zverev decisively won his singles match against Stefanos Tsitsipas and his mixed doubles match, partnering with doubles specialist Laura Siegemund, against Maria Sakkari and Petros Tsitsipas.
 In the semifinal tie against Australia, Zverev was defeated by Alex de Minaur in three sets, allowing the Australian to crack the top 10 after previously making top 10 wins against Taylor Fritz and Novak Djokovic earlier that week.
 He then participated in the mixed doubles match with Siegemund, against Australia's Storm Hunter and Matthew Ebden.
 Saving two match points, Zverev and Siegemund won their match in a match tiebreak score of 15–13, and with Kerber's earlier narrow win against Alja Tomljanovic, Team Germany qualified for the final against Team Poland.
 After Kerber was unsuccessful against the Polish world No. 1, Iga Swiatek, Zverev made a critical comeback win against Poland's Hubert Hurkacz, saving two championship points in the process and levelled the tie 1–1.
 Partnering once more with Siegemund, Zverev played the mixed doubles match and successfully defeated the Polish pair of Hurkacz and Swiatek in a decisive match tiebreak and won the United Cup for Team Germany.
 In the process, he won his first team event since the Laver Cup in 2021.

+In 2025, Zverev won his opening round-robin matches against Thiago Monteiro and Zhang Zhizhen but withdrew from his next match due to a bicep strain injury.
+Team Germany then failed to progress to the quarterfinals, failing to defend their title.
+In 2026, Zverev defeated Tallon Griekspoor in straight sets and won the mixed doubles match alongside Laura Siegemund to secure the tie over Netherlands.
+In their next tie against Poland, Zverev lost in straight sets to Hubert Hurkacz, who was making a return from a seven-month hiatus due to injury.